jakir-ruet/jenkins-mastering/README.md

 ### Prerequisites (To follow this tutorial, you will need)

-1. Ubuntu Server 22.04 server configured with a non-root user and firewall
+1. Any Linux OS (Ubuntu, RedHat) configured with a non-root user and firewall
 2. OpenJDK 11 or upper

 ### Java & [OpenJDK](https://jdk.java.net/21/) Install